Epilepsy Diagnosis and Evaluation

-To create your personalized epilepsy treatment plan, we need to learn as much as possible about your seizures, determine their cause, and identify the seizure focus -- the area in your brain where seizures begin.
-After you call us to make an appointment, we’ll do the leg work of tracking down your relevant medical records.
-Then one of our epileptologists will review your information and decide whether your first step is meeting with a doctor or being admitted to our specialized epilepsy monitoring unit.
-There are two main phases of evaluation: initial and surgical.
+To create your personalized epilepsy treatment plan, our team must first collect a range of information to understand your unique condition.
+Once your appointment is set, we’ll do the leg work of tracking down your relevant medical records.
+Then one of our epileptologists will review your medical information and decide whether your first step is meeting with a doctor or being admitted to our specialized epilepsy monitoring unit.
+There are two main phases of epilepsy evaluation: initial and surgical.

 Find an Epilepsy Diagnosis and Evaluation Doctor